 Lots of people come to us to surf with little or no physical preparation and that’s fine.
-We would say however that just a little physical preparation for your surf course can help a lot and let you get more out of your time with us.
+We would say however that just a little physical preparation for your course can help you be fit to surf, and let you get more out of your time with us.

 “Life is just like surf.
 It comes up, it goes down, but there’s always something happening.
 Perhaps the greatest lesson of surfing is the gift of spontaneous reaction- flowing with it on a wave is much easier than flowing with it back on the beach.”

 Gerry Lopez Total style legend and Pipeline master ‘The way of the Surfer ‘ 2003 .